Layne-J/Layne-J/README.md

 # Layne-J
 Making a career transition into a networking and/or security.
 Spent a long time in customer focused service industry, training and learning to transition to supporting and building tech infrastructure.

-CompTIA Network+ Certified

-CompTIA Security+ Certified
+training for CCNA

-AWS certified cloud practitioner
+training for AWS cloud practitioner

 Proficient in Python (3 years)